dtchir12/easeful-health/README.md

 # easeful-health
-free, evidence-based health apps and writing targeting the six most modifiable risk factors. easefulhealth.ca
+Free, evidence-based health apps and writing targeting the six most modifiable risk factors. easefulhealth.ca

 Everything is free at its core — built on the principle that healthy choices should be easier to reach, not harder.